NwangwuOsitadinma/gateman/README.md

     });
 ```

-#### Checking for User Abilities and Roles
+### Checking for User Abilities and Roles
-Gateman provides an easy way of verifying if a User belongs to a Role or can perform a Claim
+Gateman provides an easy way of verifying if a user belongs to a role or can perform a claim

 ```
 //To verify if a User belongs to a Role